Perfect graph: Bipartite graphs and line graphs

 Because line graphs of bipartite graphs are perfect, their clique number equals their chromatic number.
 The clique number of the line graph of a bipartite graph is the maximum degree of any vertex of the underlying bipartite graph.
-The chromatic number of the line graph of a bipartite graph is the chromatic index of the underlying bipartite graph.
-It is the minimum number of colors needed to color the edges so that no two edges of the same color share an endpoint.
-Each color class forms a matching, so the chromatic index is also the minimum number of matchings needed to cover all of the edges of the graph.
+The chromatic number of the line graph of a bipartite graph is the chromatic index of the underlying bipartite graph, the minimum number of colors needed to color the edges so that touching edges have different colors.
+Each color class forms a matching, and the chromatic index is the minimum number of matchings needed to cover all edges.
 The equality of maximum degree and chromatic index, in bipartite graphs, is another theorem of Dénes Kőnig.
 In arbitrary simple graphs, they can differ by one; this is Vizing's theorem.